golioth/golioth-openthread-demo-docs/website/docs/intro.md

 ## How can you use this material after training is over?

 Developers who successfully complete this training should feel confident that they will be able to program and deploy a simple Thread based IoT system to the field in their application.
+They will be able to program a custom end node to talk back over a Thread network to the Golioth management layer.